marcinjahn/technology-notebook/src/docs/programming/dotnet/comparisons.md

 `Comparer<T>.Default` every type can use the default comparer, which uses the T's `IComparer<T>` implementation (or `IComparer` if generic one is missing).
 What if both are missing?
-Exception?
+An exception?

-`StringComparer` is a static class that has 6 variosu comparers for strings (implements `IComparer` and `IEqualityComparer`).
+`StringComparer` is a static class that has 6 various comparers for strings (implements `IComparer` and `IEqualityComparer`).